706f6c6c7578/oc/README.md

 In the Usenet-Example folder are two examples, for oc_client.go with Dizum's mail2news Gateway
 and Paganini's News Server, so that you can post articles to Usenet.

+The minitalk folder contains a small talk client and server, so that Alice and Bob can talk to each other.

 If you like the idea of point to point communication, without third-party servers involved, consider a donation to the following Bitcoin address: